Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. Determine the steady state memory usage by looking at the memory usage graph for the container.

-   This is where the `resources.requests.memory` should be minimally set.
+   This is where the `resources.requests.memory` value should be minimally set.
-   But more importantly, determine the spike usage for the container and set the `resources.limits.memory` based on the spike values with some additional headroom.
+   But more importantly, determine the spike usage for the container and set the `resources.limits.memory` value based on the spike values with some additional headroom.

 ## Common customization scenarios